rurreac/slider/README.md

 By default, the SSH server will be exposed only to the localhost interface, but you can use the `-e` flag to expose it to all interfaces.

-Only supported authentication methods are anonymous and Public/Private key.
+The only supported authentication methods are anonymous and Public/Private key.

 While it is not a full implementation, this SSH connection opens the following possibilities:
 * Connect to a Client Shell using any SSH client.